gahr/retcl/README.md

 <a name="reference"></a>
 ### Reference

-    rectl create r
+    rectl create r ?host? ?port?
 or

-    set red [retcl new ?host? ?port?]
+    set r [retcl new ?host? ?port?]

-Create an instance of the retcl class in the command r.
+Create a retcl object.

+The rest of the Reference assumes that an `r` command exists, as created by `retcl create r`.

     r disconnect